dantonbertuol/dantonbertuol/README.md

 ### Hello 👋 I'm Danton Bertuol!

-I'm an AdvPL programmer, Power BI developer and passionate about Python.
+I'm a Data Engineer, Power BI developer and passionate about Python.

-- 👩‍💻 In love for Python, Data Science, BI and Programming
+- 👩‍💻 In love for Python, Data Engineering, BI and Programming
-- 👩‍🎓 Self-taught Programming and Data Science student
+- 👩‍🎓 Self-taught Programming and Data Engineering student
 - 🤝 I am looking to collaborate in the creation and development of projects to expand my skills and experience
 - 📖 Reader